mmbman/Katagiri/1984-05-29-Juundo-Shiki-Talk-2.md

 So, anyway, constantly proceed.
 But we don’t do it.
 You know, “Oh, exhaustion...”
 So that’s why the other day I mentioned, “Don’t be beaten by the self.”
 Even though you are beaten by circumstances.
 It’s very natural; people are completely crushed by the circumstances, and object, et cetera.
 But the important point is don’t be crushed by the self.
 That means you are computer.
 You must be what?
 Constantly [working].
 How do we know?
 Just proceed.
 Your ship must be proceeding.
 Bodhi-mind is already constantly watching; that is computer.
 Regardless of whether you like it or not, your bodhi-mind is constantly working.
 So all you have to do is, you should learn what the ship is.
 This is your body and your mind.

 But nevertheless, it’s very difficult to know whole things, that’s why you should proceed, get information, and constantly unity of the input and output, [it] comes together and lets you move constantly.
-That is a practice; we say *gyōji*.
-Maintaining the Buddha’s practice, constantly.
+That is a practice; we say *gyōji*: maintaining the Buddha’s practice, constantly.

 But that Buddhist practice, we don’t know what the Buddhist practice is, that’s why Buddhist practice is supported by continuous proceeding and getting the information, simultaneously with prayer, reflection, repentance; like this.
 Then, the whole things works together.
 That is the *internal mechanism*.
 Alright?
 We should know this.

 At that time, very naturally, we can taste what bodhi-mind is.

 Actually, in ancient times, traditionally we don’t explain the way seeking mind like this.
 No. *Practically*.
 The teacher, anyway, *[unknown]* *doshin* in the way seeking mind.
 Just like there is an example, and this is an event which happens in China.
 Two monks went to see the [Sekkin] Zen Master, who lived in the 8th century or so.
 And in the monastery, do you know, there is a *tangaryo* where you have to practice for a while, for a week before you join the other monks.
 You have to stay in a particular room, so-called *tanga*, means *stay overnight*.
 One zen master says *tanga* means the name of a bird which stayed only overnight.
 I don’t know, I have never heard of that kind of bird, but a Zen master said.
 Anyway, it doesn’t matter.

 Anyway, we have a *tangaryo*, a room of *tanga*, for the novices or visitor to practice there for a while before they are allowed to join monks’ life.
 And then, anyway, two monks went there and put were put in the *tangaryo*.
 Unfortunately, the [Sekyin] Zen master’s temple was very poor, very poor.
 And also, in addition to this, he was very strict; *very* strict.
 But anyway, they knew already how strict he was and how poor he was, but anyway, they wanted to go there and practice it.
 And then he put them in the *tangaryo* and he said, you should get out, because I don’t want to accept you.
 And that’s it.

 But they really wanted to practice there, so they sat continually in *tangaryo*, and later he came to Tangaryo again and said, “I am very poor.
 I don’t have enough food to support you.
 So get out.”
 But still they didn’t.
 They continued to sit.
 And it was cold winter; it was really cold winter.

 At midnight, he woke up and went to the *tangaryo* and found them, and said, “You’re still there!”
 Immediately he carried a bucket of cold water and threw it at them. *[Laughter.]*

 And then everyone says, “Oh, how terrible [Sekyin] Zen master was!
-He was a really cruel, nasty guy! *[He laughs.]* *[Laughter.]*

-But he didn’t care.
+He was a really cruel, nasty guy! *[He laughs.]* *[Laughter.]* But he didn’t care.
 Anyway, he did it, and next morning he appeared again and said, “You are *still* there.”
 Then he said, “You should get out of here immediately before I throw you away.
 They said, “I will never move.
 I want to stay here.
 Whatever you do, I don’t want to move here.”
 And then [Sekkyin] Zen master said, “Oh, is that so?
 Okay, I will accept you.”

 Do you understand? *[Laughter.]*